savoirfairelinux/cqfd/README.md

 default, cqfd uses ``"docker"``, and ``.cqfd/docker/Dockerfile` is used.

+``user_extra_groups``: an optional, space-separated list of groups the user should be a member of in the container.
+You can either use the ``group:gid`` format, or simply specify the ``group`` name if it exists either in the host or inside the docker image.

 ``flavors``: the list of build flavors (see below).
 Each flavor has its own command just like build.command.